 According to Dr. Llewellyn, attaining athletic success depends on your physical capabilities or talents and on how you use your mental attitude and abilities to supplement that talent.

 “Physical talent will take you only so far,” says Dr. Llewellyn.
 “If you put two equally talented professional athletes together, the mentally stronger of the two will win most every time.
 In professional sports, especially, everyone has reached about the same physical level.
-What separates them from each …
+What …

 Ok, ok, before you freak out, that little bump you just discovered on your skin, albeit scary looking is completely harmless.
 Skin tags are a normal common part of life, as a matter of fact, just about everyone has at least one skin tag in their lifetime.
 And unfortunately, some people are more prone to growing skin tags than others.
 People who have diabetes or are overweight can experience a higher incidence of skin tags.
 Skin tags like to form in high friction areas of the body.
 These areas include the armpits, neck folds, eyelids, groin, under the breasts and the buttocks.
 However, they don’t exclusively form just in those areas, they can appear anywhere on the body.
 They look like small, ballooned, mushroom pieces of hanging skin.

 There is a myriad of ways that skin tags can be removed; some of which are fairly invasive.
 You need to do what is best for you.
 But a skin tag removal cream can prove to be not only be safe, but an effective way to remove the skin tag.
 In lieu of surgery, cauterizing or cutting off the skin tag, let’s explore some topical ways of eliminating the skin tag.

 The ragged edge of the arctic world, far from being desolate, is a place of impressive abundance.